Table of Contents

 Some of the advantages of using the pipeline to transport gas are

-- Continuous delivering of gas to consumers without disruption.
+• Continuous delivery of gas to consumers without disruption.
 The delivery is not affected by most environmental factors.

-- Pipelines can be routed to take short cuts to its destination thereby reducing the time of transportation compared to other means of transportation.
+• Pipelines can be routed to take shortcuts to their destinations, thereby reducing transportation time compared to other means.

-Several transmission and distribution pipelines are conveying natural gas within cities, countries, to other countries or within cities.
+Several transmission and distribution pipelines convey natural gas within cities and countries to other countries or within cities.

-The West Africa Gas Pipeline (WAGP) operated by West Africa Gas Pipeline Company (WAPCo) transports gas from Nigeria to three west Africa countries (the Benin Republic, Togo and Ghana.
+The West Africa Gas Pipeline (WAGP), operated by West Africa Gas Pipeline Company (WAPCo), transports gas from Nigeria to three West African countries (the Benin Republic, Togo and Ghana.
 The pipeline receives gas from the Escravos – Lagos Pipeline at the Nigeria Gas Company’s Itoki Natural Gas Export Terminal in Nigeria.
-The West Africa Gas Pipeline is designed to initially deliver a volume of 170MMscfd and in later stages a capacity of 460MMscfd to gas users (https://www.wagpco.com/the-project/wapco-pipeline)
+The West Africa Gas Pipeline is designed to deliver a volume of 170MMscfd initially and, in later stages, a capacity of 460MMscfd to gas users. (https://www.wagpco.com/the-project/wapco-pipeline)

-There are several pipelines transporting gas across various European, American countries.
+There are several pipelines transporting gas across various European and American countries.

 2 Gas Pipeline System

-A gas pipeline system is a connection of various facilities, equipment, fittings aimed at delivering gas efficiently to end-users.
+A gas pipeline system connects various facilities, equipment, and fittings to deliver gas efficiently to end-users.

 2.1.1 Flowlines

-Flowlines are used to transport fluid (gas or liquid) from wells to storage facilities or processing facilities.
-The Processing facility may be for preliminary processing of the fluid.
-The fluid transported by the flowline is not pure, therefore the flowline must be designed to handle the fluid in its natural state.
-Flowlines are usually small in diameter (2” to 4”), however, depending on the production capacity of the well the size may be larger.
+Flowlines transport fluid (gas or liquid) from wells to storage or processing facilities.
+The processing facility may be used for preliminary processing of the fluid.
+The fluid transported by the flowline is not pure.
+Therefore, the flowline must be designed to handle the fluid in its natural state.
+Flowlines are usually small in diameter (2” to 4”); however, depending on the production capacity of the well, the size may be larger.

 Figure 2: Well Head with Connected Dual Flowlines